Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 It's good practice for dentists to fit a waterproof dental dam (cofferdam) while doing root canal work.
 This rubber sheet fits around a single tooth to isolate it from the rest of your mouth.

-3. If the dentist drops a tool or some debris falls into your mouth, there is no risk of you swallowing it and choking
+- If the dentist accidentally drops a tool or some debris falls into your mouth, there is no risk of you swallowing it and choking

-It's possible to perform this work without a dental dam, but according to one study a rubber dam “provides a significantly higher success rate of root canal-treated teeth”.
+It’s possible to perform this work without a dental dam, but according to a study done by PubMed, a rubber dam “provides a significantly higher success rate of root canal-treated teeth”.

 Using a drill, the dentist will make a hole in the top of your tooth (or at the back of a front tooth) through which he can access the pulp chamber and root system.
 Tiny little files or a mechanical rotary tool help clear away the damaged and dead pulp and nerve tissue from inside the tooth and roots.